DGalt/dotfiles/README.md

 bash stow_all.sh
 ```

-Or individuall stow each folder with
+Or individually stow each folder with
 ```bash
 stow FOLDER_NAME
 ```